brendanshaw14/CS-76-Projects/Robot Motion Planning/report.md

 I used this system a lot to test the different configurations and make them work.
 2D configurations are by far the easiest to test since you can choose a start and end in the configuration space that will work well with the obstacles.
 I did this with a few different sets of polygons, which you can find in the main method of the `PRM` class.
 Below is an explanation of the original implementation and the animation upgrades.

+Although the animation sometimes does go over an obstacle, this is because the sampling resolution is too low, and the robot arm is not able to move around the obstacle.
+This is not a problem with the algorithm, but rather a problem with the sampling resolution.
+If this happens in testing, increase it.

 Originally, I had just viewed the graph using the `def graph(self, path=None)` function, but I decided to make an animation of the robot moving along the path.
 I did this by creating a function `def animate_path(self, path)` that takes a path as input, and then iterates through the path, drawing the robot at each configuration.
 I then used the `matplotlib.animation` library to animate the robot moving along the path.

 I originally did this by using the matplotlib animation feature, and I wrote the function `def animate_robot_movement` to view each step in the path sequentially, ensuring that the arm could manouver its way through obstacles.
 These obstacle sets are hard coded into the main function of `PRM.py`, and you can use them to test the PRM.